naihsienchen/MERNstack/STUDYNOTE.md

 ## event handling in react
 - event handling in functional component: function keyword can be used.
 - in class component: only arrow functions can be used.

+## CSS styling in react
+- inline styling syntax
+  <h1 style={{color: 'red', backgroundColor: 'green'}}>This is Inline CSS.</h1>
+- see app.js for css styling
+- see second.js for component styling with a different css style sheet